 Q: What is an equivalent fraction?

 A: An equivalent fraction is a fraction that represents the same value as another fraction, even though it has different numbers in the numerator and denominator.
-For example, 1/2 and 2/4 are equivalent fractions because they both represent the same proportion.
+To give you an idea, 1/2 and 2/4 are equivalent fractions because they both represent the same proportion.

 Q: How do you find equivalent fractions?